miking-lang/syncon/syncon-parser/README.md

 { builtin }
 ```

 The right hand side, between `=` and `{`, is the syntax description, which describes the syntactical form of a syncon.
-It is similar to a regular expression, but does not allow choice (i.e. `|`), and allows naming things.
+It is similar to a regular expression (it allows the operators `|`, `+`, `*`, and `?`), and allows naming things.
 The named things will later be part of the abstract syntax tree that is constructed, so put a name on everything that shouldn't be thrown away.

 The body (between `{` and `}`) is unspecified at the moment, since this project only considers parsing for now.
 Thus every syncon must be declared as `builtin`.